 Answered By: Matt LaBrake Last Updated: Aug 17, 2018 Views: 88

 There are 2 great places we recommend for finding information on a specific occupation: Ferguson’s Career Resource Center and the Occupational Outlook Handbook.

-Ferguson’s Career Resource Center - click the Library tab in Blackboard – click the “research/explore” dropdown menu – select “databases.”
+To access Ferguson’s Career Resource Center click the Library tab in Canvas, then click A-Z Databases.
 You can filter by Subject from the "All Subjects" dropdown menu, or by selecting the letter of the database.

 The Ferguson’s Career Guidance Center is a career research database featuring content that is accessible and intuitively organized.
 Features - Job Profiles: Information on more than 4,850 jobs and 157 industries, broken down into 16 Career Clusters, is presented through overview articles and videos.
 Skills: Through informative articles and videos, this broad section helps users learn the essentials of various skills.
 Sample résumés and cover letters created by professional career consultants are provided.
 Resources: Users can search resource entries divided into convenient categories such as financial aid directories, college planning, organizations, internships, scholarships, and much more.
 School Search is also available.
 Videos: 290 videos introduce users to a wide variety of jobs, industries, and career development skills.
 Special Features: Monthly “My Life” interviews with professionals give a firsthand perspective on exciting jobs such as special effects expert; and monthly “Focus On” articles spotlight interesting industries such as film.